embik/kubeconfig-bikeshed/README.md

-# kubeconfig-bike-shed
+# kubeconfig-bikeshed

+There are few topics in software engineering that have been [bikeshedded](https://en.wiktionary.org/wiki/bikeshed) as much as personal workflow tools.
+The Cloud Native space is not exempted from that.
+The way of managing your kubeconfigs to use with `kubectl` (and other command line tools) is a highly personal choice.

-kubeconfig-bike-shed - `kbs` - is an opinionated tool to manage your kubeconfigs for accessing many Kubernetes APIs.
+kubeconfig-bikeshed - `kbs` - is an opinionated tool to manage your kubeconfigs for accessing many Kubernetes APIs.
 Instead of managing a single kubeconfig file with many contexts, `kbs` maintains many kubeconfig files that can be switched between.

 `kbs` is a personal project with two objectives: